mffiedler/svt-case-doc/learn/lvm.md

 ## Extend LVM with Atomic Host on EC2 instance

+We could use gold AMI for (Red Hat) Atomic Host and I would nicely done the LVM partition.
+We use Fedora Atomic Host AMI here for training of LVMs.

 Launch ec2 instance without specifying the size of root device:

 ```sh